When you disagree with a decision about an NDIS application or NDIS plan

-- Give the NDIA new evidence of your child’s needs and circumstances, or highlight evidence you’ve already provided.
+- Give the NDIA new evidence of your child’s needs and situation, or highlight evidence you’ve already provided.

-Evidence might include letters or reports from your child’s GP, occupational therapist, speech pathologist, physiotherapist, psychologist and so on.
+Evidence might include letters or reports from your child’s GP, occupational therapist, speech pathologist, physiotherapist, psychologist or other health or disability professional.
 It can also include letters from support workers, therapy assistants, social workers or your child’s teachers at early childhood education, preschool or school.

 You can also include a carer’s statement outlining how your child’s disability or developmental delay affects your child and family, why you need the support, and how it will be implemented.

-If you have a LAC, an early childhood partner or a support coordinator, they can guide you through the internal review process and explain the evidence you need to collect.
+If you have a local area coordinator, an early childhood partner or a support coordinator, they can guide you through the internal review process and explain the evidence you need to collect.

 An advocate might be able to help you with the review process.
-To find an advocate, you can use the Disability Advocacy Finder or contact your local community centre, local council, neighbourhood house or disability service.
-Or your LAC or early childhood partner can help you find advocacy services.
+To find an advocate, you can use the Ask Izzy – Disability Advocacy Finder or contact your local community centre, local council, neighbourhood house or disability service.
+Or your local area coordinator or early childhood partner can help you find advocacy services.

-An NDIA representative might contact you to talk about why you’ve asked for a review of a decision about your child’s access request or plan.
+An NDIA representative might contact you to talk about why you’ve asked for a review of a decision about your child’s NDIS application or NDIS plan.
 This person won’t have been involved in the decision.

 The NDIA representative will make a decision as soon as they can.
 The NDIA will send you a letter to let you know the outcome of the review.
-You can follow up the progress of your review with your LAC, early childhood partner or support coordinator.
+You can follow up the progress of your review with your local area coordinator, early childhood partner or support coordinator.

-If you disagree or are unhappy with the outcome of the NDIA review, you can apply for an independent review by the Administrative Appeals Tribunal (AAT).
+If you disagree or are unhappy with the outcome of the internal review, you can apply for an external review by the Administrative Appeals Tribunal (AAT).

-How to ask for a review by the Administrative Appeals Tribunal (AAT)
+How to ask for an external review by the Administrative Appeals Tribunal (AAT)

 You have to wait until the NDIA has completed its internal review before you can ask for an Administrative Appeals Tribunal (AAT) review.
 After you get the NDIA’s decision, you have 28 days to ask for an AAT review.